 Subvision Productions grew out of our ability to offer rare, hard to find and sometimes unique underwater video stock footage.
 We produce HD and 4K videos that can be used as website content, marketing and promotion tools and enhance presentations.

 We have worked with and provided underwater video stock footage and complete video productions for many organizations such TV Tokyo, Nippon TV, the BBC natural history unit, universities and many others.
 On our credential page you will find a more extensive list of the organizations we work with.

 Our main area is the Pacific Northwest of Canada but we shoot world-wide and our growing library includes many areas of the world.
 We also offer general above water and nature footage.

 We just started this web page so please stay with us for more updates soon.

 If you need to reach us in the meantime feel free to send an e-mail to: email@example.com or give us a call at 250 735 5050

-High definition underwater stock footage and camera services.
-Science Communications, Environmental Education, Community Engagement & Digital Media Production for aquariums and museums
+High definition and 4K underwater stock footage (B roll) and camera services.
+Science Communications, Environmental Education, Community Engagement & Digital Media Content Production for aquariums and museums